 Generally, anyone who is paid to prepare the organization's tax return must sign it and fill in the Paid Preparer Use Only area.

-The paid preparer must complete the required preparer information.
+The paid preparer must complete the required preparer information and do the following.

 - Sign the return in the space provided for the preparer's signature. - Give a copy of the return to the organization.